VeReMi-dataset/VeReMi-NextGen/Documentation/Eclipse MOSAIC/Config/README.md

 # Simulation Configuration

-This wiki page documents the configuration files for the **InTAS** (Ingolstadt Traffic Scenario) Eclipse MOSAIC simulation, designed for generating V2X communication datasets with CAM (Cooperative Awareness Message) transmission.
+Documentation of the used configuration files for the **InTAS** (Ingolstadt Traffic Scenario) Eclipse MOSAIC simulation, designed for generating V2X communication datasets with CAM (Cooperative Awareness Message) transmission.

 ## Overview